euwbah/microtonal-seaboard/README.md

 1. Download the latest release [here](https://github.com/euwbah/microtonal-seaboard/releases).
    - If you are on macOS, the pre-built application only works on Catalina (10.15) or newer versions.
    - If you're using an older version or a *nix OS, read the [build instructions](#build-instructions) to build your own application from the source code.
 2. Connect your Seaboard RISE/Block, turn it on.
-3. Check ROLI Dashboard/VST for current pitch bend range setting.
+3. Open the ROLI Dashboard and check the pitch bend range setting.
 Take note of this as you'll have to key it in later.
+Also check the pitch bend range of your synth & DAW.
-   (**If you're using Strobe 2, your pitch bend range must be +/-48 semitones**)
+   (**If you're using Strobe 2 instead of Equator, your pitch bend range must be +/-48 semitones as it is the default for all its MPE presets**)
 4. **Make sure you set Slide mode to absolute in the ROLI Dashboard**

    ![img.png](imgs/slide-mode.png)

 5. **Set slide sensitivity to max.**
+6. **Make sure your MIDI mode setting is on MPE mode in the ROLI Dashboard**
 6. Create a [Virtual MIDI Port](https://dialogaudio.com/modulationprocessor/guides/virtual_midi/virtual_midi_setup.php).
    Name it whatever you like.
 7. Start the seaboard mapping program.
 It defaults to this 31 edo mapping: